Raymond Koh: Background

 Raymond Koh was a Malaysian Christian pastor in Malaysia who ran a non-governmental organization focusing on people living with HIV/AIDs, recovering addicts, single mothers and children.
 Local Islamic authorities once investigated his organization over allegations that the group was working to convert Muslims to Christianity through its various social and charitable endeavors.
-Proselytisation to Muslims is illegal in several Malaysia states.
+Proselytisation to Muslims is illegal in several Malaysian states.
 Koh is married to Susanna Liew.

 Kidnapping

 On 13 February 2017, Koh was abducted by a group of men in Petaling Jaya while on his way to a friend's house.
 It was captured on CCTV that at least 15 men in three black SUVs were part of the abduction.
 The Human Rights Commission of Malaysia concluded that these men were working for the Special Branch of the Royal Malaysia Police.

 Investigation

 Police arrested a man as part of investigations into the extortion of Koh's family, and later obtained an extension of his remand.
 However, the police say there is no clue to the pastor's whereabouts.

-The then Inspector-General of Police, Khalid Abu Bakar, said authorities were investigating three possibilities: the first being the pastor’s personal issues, second being extremist activities and third being kidnap-for-ransom.
+The then Inspector-General of Police, Khalid Abu Bakar, said authorities were investigating three possibilities: the first being the pastor's personal issues, second being extremist activities and third being kidnap-for-ransom.

 There are possible links to Koh's role as a Christian activist at a time when Malaysia is moving to enforce stricter Islamic laws.
 The pastor was involved in a controversy in 2011, after being accused of proselytising Muslims.
 A box containing two bullets, with a note in written in Malay threatening his life, had been sent to Koh's house.

+On 5 November 2025, a high court found the Malaysian state and the Royal Malaysia Police responsible for Koh's forced disappearance and ordered them to pay at least 31 million ringgit ($7.4 million) in damages following a lawsuit filed by Koh's wife.
+The ruling was the first of its kind in Malaysian history.